A class action lawsuit has been filed alleging that the Uconnect “infotainment” system is defective.

 Appliances and Auto

 In recent years, a number of lawsuits have been filed against automobile and appliance manufacturers.
 Below, you will find a complete list of appliances, automobiles, and automobile parts that are under investigation.

 If you own any of the following, fill out the form on this page and tell us about the problems you’ve been having.

 New cases and investigations, settlement deadlines, and news straight to your inbox.

-Attorneys are investigating whether a defect is causing Whirlpool or Maytag front-loading washers to explode – and whether a class action lawsuit can be filed to help those affected.
+Attorneys are investigating whether a defect related to the heating element is causing the dishwashers to leak and whether a class action lawsuit could be filed to provide a true fix for the problem.

 Attorneys have reason to believe these vehicles were manufactured with inferior and unsafe rear subframes, which may lead to catastrophic vehicle damage and put drivers at an increased risk of an accident.

 Drivers have reported problems with their transmissions when starting their vehicles, accelerating and shifting.
 Attorneys are now investigating whether a class action is possible.

 GM issued a recall for the fuel pump in certain Equinox and Terrain models, but attorneys believe the recalls may not have covered enough vehicles or provided a permanent fix.